-- Under our stress assumptions, which include large decreases in electricity consumptions and the default of the top 10 customers near the end of the transaction, the deal still pays in full before the final maturity date of each series of bonds - The effect of consumption volatility is mitigated by the true-up and the ability to draw from the operating reserve subaccount and a debt service reserve subaccount.
+- Under our stress assumptions, which include large decreases in electricity consumption, the deal still pays in full before the final maturity date of each series of bonds. - The effect of consumption volatility is mitigated by the true-up and the ability to draw from the operating reserve subaccount and a debt service reserve subaccount.
 The operating reserve subaccount is funded with 0.50% of the initial bond principal amount.
-The debt service reserve account is funded with 1.5% of the bond principal amount outstanding minus the minimum expected amortization on the next payment date. - The total amount of the restructuring charges on the typical retail customer's electric bill--both initially and in our stress scenarios--is not sufficient for us to consider the possibility of a situation in which customers' revolt and refuse to pay. - We stressed the cash flows for potential collection losses due to the bankruptcy of the sellers as servicers as well as commingling risk.
-We believe that any replacement servicer would face the same regulatory and economic environment; therefore, we do not expect significant changes in servicing practices if the servicer were to be replaced. - The restructuring charges are not subject to the lien that secures existing secured indebtedness of the Long Island Power Authority. - We applied a stress scenario, discussed in the Cash Flow Analyses section, to test the liquidity support in years when scheduled principal amortization is light.
+The debt service reserve account is funded with 1.5% of the bond principal amount outstanding minus the minimum expected amortization on any subsequent payment dates. - The total amount of the restructuring charges on the typical retail customer's electric bill--both initially and in our stress scenarios--is not sufficient for us to consider the possibility of a situation in which customers' revolt and refuse to pay. - We stressed the cash flows for potential collection losses due to the bankruptcy of the sellers as servicers as well as commingling risk.
+We believe that any replacement servicer would face the same regulatory and economic environment; therefore, we do not expect significant changes in servicing practices if the servicer were to be replaced. - The restructuring charges are not subject to the lien that secures existing secured indebtedness of LIPA. - We applied a stress scenario (discussed in the Cash Flow Analyses section below) to test the liquidity support in years when scheduled principal amortization is light.

-Prior Transaction and Proposed Future Transactions
+Prior Transaction And Proposed Future Transactions

-The 2015 restructuring bonds are the second issuance of restructuring bonds by the issuer.
-The 2013 issuance of \$2,022,324,000 was the first securitization under the LIPA Reform Act, per Restructuring Cost Financing Order No. 1.
-Pursuant to the amended securitization law, the issuer may issue additional restructuring bonds subject to a cap of \$4.5 billion, including the 2013 issuance.
+The 2016A restructuring bonds are the third issuance of restructuring bonds by the issuer.
+The 2013 issuance of \$2,022,324,000 was the first securitization under the LIPA Reform Act, per Restructuring Cost Financing Order No. 1; and the 2015 issuance of \$1,002,115,000 was the second securitization under the LIPA Reform Act, per Restructuring Cost Financing Order No. 2.
+Pursuant to the amended securitization law, the issuer may issue additional restructuring bonds subject to a cap of \$4.5 billion, including the 2013 and 2015 issuances.
 Any additional issuance of restructuring bonds will be separately secured by distinct collateral, including separate restructuring property, created pursuant to a new financing order and transaction documents, including a separate trust indenture.
-Financing Orders No. 2, No. 3, and No.4 allow the issuer to issue additional restructuring bonds three times prior to Dec.
+Financing Orders No. 3, and No.4 allow the issuer to issue additional restructuring bonds two times before Dec.
 31, 2016.
-All such financing orders are substantively the same, and each permits the issuer to issue, additional restructuring bonds in an aggregate amount not to exceed \$4.5 billion.
+All such financing orders are substantively the same, and each order permits the issuer to issue additional restructuring bonds in an aggregate amount not to exceed \$4.5 billion.